 If you’re an Elvis fan, this is one of the attractions you can’t miss.

-Held every second week in January, the Elvis Festival gets bigger yearly, with more than 200 events across the five days.
+Held every second week in January, the Elvis Festival grows bigger each year, with more than 200 events spanning the five days.

 Now 29 years old, if you are an Elvis fan, this is the place to be during the festival.
 Dress up and enjoy the fun with over 25,000 other people, but remember to book early.